dohomi/react-hook-form-mui/README.md

 You will find examples and use cases.

-### Build
+### Bundle

-This project uses `microbundle` for bundling.
-It uses React.lazy under the hood to lazy load the components.
+This project uses `preconstruct` and multiple entries for bundling.
+To improve code splitting always import from `react-form-hook-mui/[MuiComponent]`.

+If you know that all components are in use you can import from `react-form-hook-mui` directly but its not recommended.

 ### License

 [MIT](./LICENSE)